taw00/manuscript-css/README.md

 7. **Submit your work to publishers** who accept manuscripts in **PDF format**.
 8. **Submit your work to publishers** who only accept manuscripts in **DOCX format**.\
    Some publishers (and nearly all traditional book publishers) insist on your work being submitted in `.docx` format.
-For them, once your manuscript is finalized with the above process, then [port the project to `.docx`](#porting-your-finished-draft-to-docx).
+For this scenario, (1) finalize your manuscript with the above process, then (2) [port the project to `.docx`](#porting-your-finished-draft-to-docx).